 Bloodborne pathogens cannot survive for extended periods outside of the body, but they can survive in bodily fluids for days or weeks.
-Although infection is not imminent, bloodborne pathogens can enter the body from any mucus membrane, including minor scrapes or cuts.
+Although infection is not imminent, bloodborne pathogens can enter the body from any mucous membrane, including minor scrapes or cuts.
 Therefore, protecting yourself is the first step toward preventing transmission.

 What does it mean to protect yourself?